jekhi5/ImageProcessor/USEME.md

 ### Setup

-There is one command line argument used in this program.
-Launch the program with no arguments to use input from the console, or use a file path to read input from a text file.
-The file path may not contain any spaces.
+Launch with no command line arguments to use the GUI.
+Launch with `-text` to use the interactive scripting mode.
+Launch with `-file <path>` to run the specified script.

 ### Usage